bitluni/ESP32Lib/README.md

 There are 4 diffent VGA Drivers **VGA3Bit**, **VGA3BitI**, **VGA14Bit** and **VGA14BitI**.
 VGA3Bit, VGA14Bit are the high performance drivers that don't need any CPU time to serve the VGA.
-However the VGA3Bit driver is very memory hungry compared to VGA3BitI.
+However the VGA3Bit driver takes twice the memory compared to VGA3BitI.
 The high performace drivers work the best with the WiFi features.
 The other driver might cause errors.
 WiFi should connect first before VGA3BitI and VGA14BitI is initialized.
 The *I* drivers are using an interrupt to feed the pixels to the I²S.
 This feature can be used for realtime outputs (Check the **VGANoFramebuffer** example).
 An instance of the driver has to be created.
-The optional parameter is the I²S bus to be used.
+The optional parameter (only for 14 bit versions) is the I²S bus to be used.
 If no parameter is given 1 is used by default to keep I²S0 free for audio output.
 ```cpp
 VGA14Bit vga(1);
 ```